 Although they are crispy after baking, I will warn you – unless you’re going to be eating the pita chips right away, I highly suggest storing them in an airtight container as soon as they finish cooling.
 If left sitting out too long, they get stale quicker.
 I recommend baking the day of or the night before you want to use them.
 And make plenty – they don’t last long at all.

 - Preheat the oven to 350F degrees.
-Have one cookie sheet ready.
+Line two cookie sheets with foil.